Dan Shechtman: Work on quasicrystals

 historical notes).
 The head of Shechtman's research group told him to "go back and read the textbook" and a couple of days later "asked him to leave for 'bringing disgrace' on the team."
-Shechtman felt dejected.
+Shechtman felt rejected.
 On publication of his paper, other scientists began to confirm and accept empirical findings of the existence of quasicrystals.

 The Nobel Committee at the Royal Swedish Academy of Sciences said that "his discovery was extremely controversial," but that his work "eventually forced scientists to reconsider their conception of the very nature of matter."

 Through Shechtman's discovery, several other groups were able to form similar quasicrystals by 1987, finding these materials to have low thermal and electrical conductivity, while possessing high structural stability.
 Quasicrystals have also been found naturally.